• Skip to main content

 • Soy sauce: use tamari for a gluten-free recipe.

-• Sesame oil: a little goes a long way as it has a powerful nutty flavor.
-If you don't have it, simply omit.
+• Toasted sesame oil: a little goes a long way as it has a powerful nutty flavor.
+If you don't have it, simply omit it.

 • Salt and red pepper flakes: add to taste.
 There is a little bit of salty soy sauce, so go slow on the salt and omit the red pepper flakes if you don't like spicy food.